aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 end
 ```

-If the user types `myWeight(60)` and doesn't specify `g`, he or she will get his/her weight as measured on Earth
+If the user types `myWeight(60)` and doesn't specify `g`, he or she will get his/her weight as measured on Earth:

 ```julia
 myWeight(60)